Lake Simcoe Coalition Board of Directors

 Claire is a descendent of Sir Edmund Walker, who left environmentally significant lands for his descendants at DeGrassi Point, Innisfil, at Lake Simcoe.
 Six generations later, her extended family cares for their land and the lake; it is this legacy of stewardship that inspires Claire.
-She lives there now with her family.

-has spent all of her summers in Georgina and Oro enjoying and loving Lake Simcoe.
-Linda is an avid swimmer and bird watcher, who has turned her concern for the Lake into action, volunteering with: Campaign Lake Simcoe to establish the Lake Simcoe Protection Act and Plan; Save the North Gwillimbury Forest; and the Barillia Park Residents’ Association.
-Linda is a member of Barrie Naturalists’ Club, and was a member of the South Lake Simcoe Nature Club for 12 years.
+Ms. Wells has spent all of her summers in Georgina and Oro enjoying and loving Lake Simcoe.
+Linda is an avid swimmer and bird watcher, who has turned her concern for the Lake into action, volunteering with: Campaign Lake Simcoe to establish the Lake Simcoe Protection Act and Plan; Campaign Fairness; Save the North Gwillimbury Forest; and the Barillia Park Residents’ Association.
+Linda is a member of Barrie Naturalists’ Club and was a member of the South Lake Simcoe Nature Club for 12 years.
 Linda brings a background in business, marketing, and a love of sharing great food to the work she does with the RLSC.